All our episodes about the holidays.

-Recorded December 14, 2013, this is the unedited version of the session that became Incomparable 173, our holiday music episode.
+(This is the unedited version of the session that became Incomparable 173, our holiday music episode.)

 ‘Tis the season for holiday music!
 Unfortunately, while we unabashedly love the holidays, only some holiday music strikes our fancy.
 Join us as we talk about what makes a good holiday song and then stick around (if you dare) as we complain about some of the worst the season has to offer.
 Happy holidays, folks!

-(This is a remastered version of the episode.
-The bonus track, “Human Santapede”, is appended at the end of the regular episode.)
+(This is a remastered version of the edited episode.
+Cut material that was originally part of an After Dark/Bonus Track is now appended at the end of the regular episode.)